 1 Thessalonians 4:3 – “For this is the will of God, your sanctification: that you abstain from sexual immorality.”

-All of our electronic devices and social media outlets make the availability of sexually impure enticements unlimited.
-With the moral pollution that assaults us daily on TV, the anonymity and availability of pornography, and highly sexualized advertising, it is all the more important that we fight for sexual purity in our lives.
+All of our electronic devices and social media constructs make the availability of sexually impure enticements unlimited.
+With the moral pollution that assaults us daily on cable TV and social media, the anonymity and availability of internet porn, and the sexual images being forced upon us through advertising, it is all the more important that we fight for sexual purity in our lives.

-In the Bible, Solomon knew firsthand the ability of any kind of sexual immorality to seize our imagination and strangle the emotional and spiritual energy out of our lives.
+In the Bible, Solomon knew firsthand the unique power of any kind of sexual immorality to seize our imagination and strangle the emotional and spiritual energy out of our lives.
 Sexual immorality does not begin in the bedroom; it begins in the heart.
-We must guard our hearts if we are to succeed in defeating this enemy.
+We must guard our hearts if we are to succeed in keeping this enemy at bay.

 Principle 1 – If you assume that you are spiritually strong enough to resist temptation you are fueling the very deception that will lead to your fall.